aaronBery/vuelio-canvas-wp/README.txt

 Stable tag: master

 == Description ==
-This plugin allows a user to insert a Vuelio Canvas into their WYSIWYG editor and it will render on the front end of the website.
+This plugin allows a user to insert a Vuelio Canvas into their WYSIWYG editor or in their widgets e.g. sidebar and it will render on the front end of the website.

+The Canvas is an application that runs on the media company Vuelio's infrastructure.
+This plugin essentially hosts a view of a chosen Canvas via an iframe in the users blog.

-The Canvas is hosted in an iframe which is set to be fully responsive.
+The iframe when selected is set to be fully responsive.

+Ways to use

+1. You can use the plugin in your editor.
+Once activated an 'Insert Vuelio Canvas' button will appear above the WYSIWYG.
+Click on this and paste in your canvas address and the plugin will create an iframe with your chosen source.

+2. Under appearance -> widgets, you can drag the 'Canvas Widget' into a content panel.
+Once added you can add the url of your canvas.
+This becomes your global canas widget URL and this will insert an iframe with this value as the source.